MarioCHF/MarioCHF.github.io/_pages/about.md

 I'm interested in developing new AI models, mainly focusing on sustainable AI (such as explainable AI, privacy preserving AI and energy efficient AI) but open to other possible research lines.

-Currently looking to pursue a PhD.
+Currently looking forward to pursue a PhD.

-Selected Projects
+Selected Experience
 ======

 Open Source Contributions